British business lobby leans towards Heathrow for airport expansion

 British media reported on Monday that this idea, backed by London mayor Boris Johnson and deemed to be a much more expensive option, was likely to be dismissed by the Commission and not make it on to the shortlist.

-A new airport in the Thames estuary would cost between 82 and 112 billion pounds (186.12 billion US dollar), or around five times as much as the other three short-listed options, according to the Commission.
+A new airport in the Thames estuary would cost between 82 and 112 billion pounds, or around five times as much as the other three short-listed options, according to the Commission.